-New England weather in March is very cold with a high chance of heavy snowfall on the highest points of the region.
+What’s the weather like in New England in March?New England weather in March is very cold with a high chance of heavy snowfall on the highest points of the region.
 If you love snow sports and don’t mind wrapping up warm before heading outside, then a holiday to New England in March is worth it.

 Geographical influencesNew England’s location in the north-east region of the USA means the area has icy weather in March.
 Low temperatures are to be expected during the day before lowering even further at night.
 The region is known for its natural beauty, complete with forested mountains, peaceful countryside and its rugged Atlantic coastline.